 The UIS Undergraduate Summer Scholars program will provide funds for collaborative summer research opportunities for UIS faculty and students.
 Projects must be directly related to the ongoing mission of the Therkildsen Field Station at Emiqoun.
 Please see the application for complete details.

-The second annual University of Illinois Undergraduate Research Day will be held at the state capitol on April 30, 2015.
+The third annual University of Illinois Undergraduate Research Day will be held at the state capitol on May 5, 2016.
 The poster session will begin at 10:00 A.M. and will include students from all three campuses of the University of Illinois.
 Ten students from each campus will have the opportunity to showcase their scholarly achievements and present their work to the public.
 Students will also have an opportunity to tour the capitol and meet with elected officials.
 The public is invited to attend.

 Brookens Library Student Research Award

 Congratulations to Michael Lotspeich, winner of the first annual Brookens Library Undergraduate Student Research Award.
 Lotspeich revieved the award from Dr. Jane Treadwell, dean of the library, during the Student Technology Arts and Research Symposium at UIS on April 3, 2015.
 Lotspeich’s paper was entitled “Adherence to Themes in Rural Education Agency Reorganization Research: a Meta-analysis Review” and his research mentors were Nikki Overcash in he Capitol Scholars Honors Program and Dr. Shoon Lio in the Sociology/Anthropology department.